-If you are interested in applying to our program, I would encourage you to contact members of the faculty with whom you might want to work.
-You can find out which faculty work in which fields by clicking on the fields of study link in the menu to the right.
-To learn more about individuals and how to contact them, look in the Directory above.
-The application itself is submitted to the Graduate College: http://www.grad.illinois.edu/admissions/apply
+If you are interested in applying to our program, I would encourage you to contact members of the faculty with whom you want to work, noting that many faculty train students in numerous fields and methods.
+To learn more about individuals and how to contact them, see the Directory.
+To apply, please visit the Graduate College’s application portal.

-Professional development and career diversity: Throughout the year, department-sponsored workshops provide fora for students to develop dissertation topics, prepare grant proposals, polish thesis chapters, practice job talks, and sharpen interview skills.
-We are committed to on-going professional development and to the recognition that a history PhD develops knowledge and skills applicable to a wide variety of careers.
-Our department is closely involved with the American Historical Association’s Career Diverstiy project and in 2019, was selected as one of five history departments for participation in the American Association of University's PhD Education Initiative.
+Professional development and career diversity ~ Throughout the year, department-sponsored workshops provide opportunities for students to develop dissertation topics, prepare grant proposals, polish thesis chapters, practice job talks, and sharpen interview skills.
+We are committed to ongoing professional development and to the recognition that a PhD in history is applicable to a wide variety of careers.
+Our department is closely involved with the American Historical Association’s Career Diversity project and is also one of five history departments currently participating in the American Association of University's PhD Education Initiative.